Nikon NIKKOR 50mm f/1.4 Ai-S

 Here is how the lens performed according to Imatest:

-The NIKKOR 50mm f/1.4 Ai-S is a superb performer – whether mounted on a classic Nikon film camera, or a modern high-resolution DSLR like Nikon D800.
+The NIKKOR 50mm f/1.4 Ai-S is a strong performer – whether mounted on a classic Nikon film camera, or a modern high-resolution DSLR like Nikon D800.
 Although the lens starts pretty weak at f/1.4, its performance is actually better in the center compared to modern AF-S equivalents.
 When stopped down to f/2, the lens shows very impressive center performance.
 Corners are weak due to field curvature, but improve dramatically when stopped down.
 Peak performance is reached at f/5.6, where the lens has an excellent balance of performance across the image frame.
 The lens does not suffer from noticeable focus shift issues like many other lenses do, which is good news.

 Distortion